Couples Communication Workshop

 Communication is ground zero for all relationships.
 Successful communication drives trust, self-worth, belonging, and of course – intimacy.
 Repeated failed communication erodes trust, self-worth, belonging, and intimacy.

-Intimacy can been understood as “in to me, you will see.”
+Intimacy can be understood as “into me, you will see.”
 This seeing cannot happen without deep listening and purposeful communication.

-Where communication problems are found one also finds emotional disconnect, distance, and eventually cutoff.
+Where communication problems are found one also finds emotional disconnect, distance, and eventually cut off.
 Even the most compatible couples struggle with communication.
 Don’t fall into the trap that convinces you that all is well because we never fight!
-Intimacy grows much faster in the tough times.
+Intimacy grows much faster in tough times.
 Most people get along when times are good.
-It’s the stressors in life that will come whcih determine the success of your relationship.
+It’s the stressors in life that will come to determine the success of your relationship.
 Be ready!
 Get the skills and tools your relationship needs now.
 This sets you up for success in two ways:

 - Strengthen your intimacy now

 - Prepare you for managing future stressors successfully